Skip to main content

 Don’t be Afraid to Talk About Money in Front of Them

-Although it’s something we talk about everyday in varying degrees, money is still a taboo subject for many adults.
+Although it’s something we talk about every day in varying degrees, money is still a taboo subject for many adults.
 Whether it’s how much we have or our spending habits, it can be difficult to discuss money in an open and honest way.
 Even with those closest to us.
-According to a 2017 survey by T. Rowe Price, 69% of parents are reluctant to discuss financial matters with their kids.
+According to a survey by T. Rowe Price, 69% of parents are reluctant to discuss financial matters with their kids.

-While you should never fight about money with your spouse in front of the kids, avoiding the topic altogether can send the wrong message too.
+While you should never fight about money with your spouse in front of the kids, avoiding the topic altogether can send the wrong message, too.
 Children may internalize the idea that there’s something inherently bad or shameful about money.
 They can think it’s a secret, not to be discussed under any circumstances.
 That might set them up to have a poor relationship with their finances.
 It will be worse if the negative feelings extend into adulthood.

 Don’t restrict the discussion to just the positive either.
 Roger Young, a senior financial planner at T. Rowe Price, recommends parents consider discussing “the good, the bad, and the ugly” with their kids.
 Survey results showed that kids who were made aware of their parents’ bankruptcy were twice as likely to say they were smart about money compared with those who weren’t (68% vs. 30%).
 It’s okay to tell your children that the family simply can’t afford that item or experience.
 At the end of the day, honesty is key.
 Use your best judgment.